shopware/docs/products/digital-sales-rooms/best-practices/app-deployment/aws.md

 ## Prerequisites

 * Register an AWS account.
-* Clone the frontend source code and push to your GitHub repository.
+* Clone the frontend source code and push it to your GitHub repository.
   * Download the plugin zip.
 After extracting, you can find it inside `/templates/dsr-frontends`.
 * Push source code to your Git repository.